top of page

 2023 Pilot Project Awardees Announced!

 Congradulations to Dr. Ehsan Adeli of Stanford University and Dr. Zoe Donaldson of UC Boulder for recieving pilot funding for their projects.
-Find more details about thier exciting projects by visiting "2023 Pilots"

 Sarah Therrien*†, Adam Turnbull*†, Mia Anthony*, Yeates Conwell, Feng Vankee Lin.
 Influence of Affective States on Informant Impression of Neuropsychiatric Symptoms in people living with MCI.
 Aging & Mental Health (2023).